sustrik/libmill/README.md

 the concept, such as Go.

-However, sometimes there is no other option but to use C. After all, C is the lingua franca of programming languages and every other language as well as every single OS integrates well with C.
+However, sometimes there is no other option but to use C. After all, C is the lingua franca of programming languages.
+Every other language integrates well with C. C works on any operating system.
+Et c.

 Writing coroutines by hand (see the link above) is an option, but once you move beyond the very basic functionality all the required boilerplate code is both